-If all goes well with your first post, then there will come a time when you need someone who knows how to manage social media so that readers find it easier to follow along with what’s going on in your world (this should include keeping track of comments too).
-A virtual assistant or VA does this by posting about new posts on their accounts and yours, which gives them an increased reach because those followers tend to be interested in similar topics themselves.”
+If all goes well with your first post, then there will come a time when you need someone who knows how to manage social media so that readers find it easier to follow along with what’s happening in your world (this should include keeping track of comments, too).
+A virtual assistant or VA does this by posting about new posts on their accounts and yours, increasing their reach because those followers tend to be interested in similar topics.

 The first thing to remember is that no one is born with an audience, and it’s not something we’re all just given.
-The second thing to remember is that your audience is not a monolithic entity—there are many kinds of people who read blogs.
-It’s important to realize that these people don’t all read the same blogs, and they don’t share similar interests.
-Finding an audience for your blog can seem downright daunting sometimes: how on earth do you find them?
+The second thing to remember is that your audience is not a monolithic entity—many kinds of people read blogs.
+It’s important to realize that these people don’t all read the same blogs and don’t share similar interests.
+Finding an audience for your blog can seem daunting: how on earth do you find them?

 However, there are ways of working toward this goal before publishing a post!

-It’s not always easy to get people to read what you have to say, but there are ways on how to increase traffic to your blog.
+Getting people to read what you say is difficult, but there are ways to improve the traffic to your blog.
 The most important thing is to remember that you have something valuable to share with the world and keep working at it until your blog starts getting more traffic.